 Copyright - Permissions - Citations

 When using material from others (text, photographs, graphics) make sure to credit sources and link to original if possible.
 If not, cite the title, author, publisher and date.
 Permission will be required on copyrighted works.
+For more info on copyright check here.
 When sharing other's social media links, credit the original source.
 If using stock-type photos use an image that is available under a Creative Commons licence (ie. Wikimedia).
 McGill insignia should NOT be used in social media channels without the University's consent.

-Account names should be as follows: "McGill" followed by the Faculty or Department (or group) name, ie. "McGill Faculty of Science" or "McGill Science"; "McGill Athletics" or "McGill OSS".
+Account names should be as follows - if possible: "McGill" followed by the Faculty or Department (or group) name, ie. "McGill Faculty of Science" or "McGill Science"; "McGill Athletics" or "McGill OSS".
 As noted above, McGill's coat-of-Arms, shield, or signature should not be used as avatar for the account.
+Contact us if you'd like to use McGill photos for your cover pages.

 Don't hesitate to info [dot] communications [at] mcgill [dot] ca (ask).
 If issues arise please contact us.
 We'd be happy to help!
 McGill social media editors subscribe to an email list to share tips and information.
 Contact us if you wish to subscribe.